FirelyTeam/firely-docs/vonk/features/conformanceresources.rst

 * ValueSet and CodeSystem: For :ref:`feature_terminology` operations.
 * StructureMap and ConceptMap: for mapping

-You can control the behaviour of Vonk for these interactions by loading resources of these types into Vonk.
+You can control the behaviour of Firely Server for these interactions by loading resources of these types into Firely Server.
 There are two ways of doing this:

 #.
 With regular FHIR interactions (create, update, delete) on the :ref:`administration_api`.
 #.
 With the :ref:`conformance_import`.

 No matter which method you use, all Conformance resources are persisted in the Administration API database (see :ref:`configure_administration` for configuring that database), and available through the Administration API endpoint (``<firely-server-endpoint>/administration``)

 For each resourcetype the base profile is listed in the CapabilityStatement under ``CapabilityStatement.rest.resource.profile`` and (since FHIR R4) all the other profiles are listed under ``CapabilityStatement.rest.resource.supportedProfile``.
-So by requesting the :ref:`CapabilityStatement <restful_capabilities>` you can easily check whether your changes to the StructureDefinitions were correctly processed by Vonk.
+So by requesting the :ref:`CapabilityStatement <restful_capabilities>` you can easily check whether your changes to the StructureDefinitions were correctly processed by Firely Server.

 .. attention::

    Please be aware that Conformance Resources have to have a **unique canonical url** within the FHIR Version they are loaded, in their url element.
-Vonk does not allow you to POST two conformance resources with the same canonical url.
+Firely Server does not allow you to POST two conformance resources with the same canonical url.
    For SearchParameter resources, the combination of base and code must be unique.

 .. attention::